-Lines and Lineage
+PART ONE: Lines and Lineage

 We often forget that the boundary between Mexico and the United States was not always where it is today.
 It used to be 1100 kilometers farther north, following what is now the state line between Oregon and California and running east to Wyoming before zagging southeast to Louisiana.
 Originally home to the indigenous peoples of the region, much of this land was Spanish and then Mexican territory for centuries before becoming what we now think of as the American West.

 Spanish colonists and missionaries settled here beginning in 1598.
 In 1821, Mexico won independence from Spain, and by the middle of the century, it was in some ways far more advanced than its neighbor to the northeast.
 It abolished slavery shortly after independence; black Mexicans soon gained prominent positions, including the governorship of California.
 Indigenous people were given the right to vote.
 All this came to an end in 1848, when the United States attacked Mexico, seized half its land, and created the border that we know today.

 At the time, the war on Mexico was emphatically opposed by prominent Americans, including Abraham Lincoln and John Quincy Adams.
 Henry David Thoreau penned his groundbreaking essay on Civil Disobedience after his arrest for nonpayment of taxes, an act of defiance of what he called an “unjust” war that aimed to “expand the slave territory.”